 We urge you to submit your proxy voting instructions to the Company as soon as possible even if you currently plan to attend the Annual Meeting.
-This will not prevent you from voting in person but will assure that your vote is counted if you are unable to attend the Annual Meeting.
+This will not prevent you from voting during the Annual Meeting, but will assure that your vote is counted if you are unable to attend the Annual Meeting.